RiversideValley/Graphite/.github/README.md

 ## 😇 Acknowledgements

-Fire Browser is made with love by C# developers in the Netherlands.
+Graphite is made with love by C# developers in the Netherlands.
 We thank all contributors and users for their support.

 ---